 - A childminding agency has been set up offering high quality childcare which is supported by training and business advice provided by early years.
-The agency is still growing as other childminders are encouraged to join. - The maintained nursery access for South of the Borough has significantly increased from 53% to 76%.
-Further detailed work will be required to encourage further development. - Three schools have extended the delivery of the day offering parent's longer sessions.
-Other schools have shown an interest to develop their provision to offer more flexible options. - The quality and number of childminders in the Malden and Coombe locality have increased and the Early Years' Service will continue to offer support to further develop provision in this area.
+The agency is still growing as other childminders are encouraged to join. - Three schools have extended the delivery of the day offering parent's longer sessions.
+Other schools have shown an interest to develop their provision to offer more flexible options.